CER-REC/energy-futures-vis-avenir-energetique/src/components/DraggableVerticalList/README.md

 In general the `DraggableVerticalList` component can be configured as a combination of the following options:
 - enable vs. disable drag-n-drop; this can be visually distinguished by whether or not the grasp indicator is shown
-- round vs. square of the node shape
+- the node shape (square, circle, hexagon)
 - single- vs. multi-select

 ## Usage